Network community detection via neural embeddings: Results

 \subsection{Detectability limit of node2vec}

-We determine the maximum mixing parameter $\mu^*_A$ below which communities are detectable by an algorithm, which we refer to as the \textit{algorithmic detectability limit}.
 We first give a high-level description of our derivation of the algorithmic detectability limit for node2vec.
 We note that our derivation can be directly applied to other neural graph embeddings such as DeepWalk~\cite{perozziDeepWalkOnlineLearning2014} and LINE~\cite{tangLINELargescaleInformation2015}.
 See the Methods section for the step-by-step derivations.

 Our analysis is based on the fact that node2vec generates its embedding by effectively factorizing a matrix when the number of dimensions is sufficiently large~\cite{qiuNetworkEmbeddingMatrix2018}.
 This insight enables us to study node2vec as a spectral method (see Methods).
 Spectral algorithms identify communities by computing the eigenvectors associated with the largest or smallest eigenvalues of a reference operator such as the combinatorial and normalized Laplacian matrices.
-Each eigenvector corresponds to a community in a network, with the entries having similar values for the nodes in that community.
-Therefore, when using eigenvectors to represent the network in vector space, nodes in the same community are projected onto points in space lying close to each other so that a data clustering algorithm can separate them~\cite{vonluxburgTutorialSpectralClustering2007}.
+When using eigenvectors to represent the network in vector space, nodes in the same community are projected onto points in space lying close to each other so that a data clustering algorithm can separate them~\cite{vonluxburgTutorialSpectralClustering2007}.

 The existence of such localized eigenvectors can be inferred by analyzing the spectrum of the reference operator using random matrix theory.
 For instance, this approach has been applied to determine the detectability limit of the normalized Laplacian matrix generated by the PPM ~\cite{RadicchiDetectabilityHeterogeneousNetworks2013}.
 We find that, under some mild conditions, the spectrum of the node2vec matrix is equivalent to that of the normalized Laplacian matrix.
 Hence, the detectability limit of node2vec matches that of the spectral embedding with the normalized Laplacian matrix~\cite{RadicchiDetectabilityHeterogeneousNetworks2013}: